personalizedrefrigerator/js-draw/docs/doc-pages/guides/positioning-an-element-above-the-editor.md

 Related APIs:

-- {@link js-draw!Editor.anchorElementToCanvas | Editor.anchorElementToCanvas}: Used to listen for changes in the viewport.
+- {@link js-draw!Editor.anchorElementToCanvas | Editor.anchorElementToCanvas}: Attaches the element at a specific location.
 - {@link @js-draw/math!Mat33.translation | Mat33.translation}: Lets us specify where to put the element.

 ## Getting started: Creating the editor